 4. JOINING THE TWO FABRICS: The template shape was traced onto the rectangle of aqua fabric with a blue marker.
 Spray adhesive was applied to the white fabric and the aqua fabric was smoothed over it.
 This lightly bonded the two layers.
 Several earlier attempts at basting the layers proved unsuccessful, but the spray adhesive worked very well.

 With white 80 wt.
-Madeira cotona, a tiny zig zag (W. 1.5 ~L. 2.0) was worked over the blue line with the aqua fabric facing up.
+Madeira cotona, a tiny zig zag (W. 1.5 ~L. 2.0) was worked over the lower blue line with the aqua fabric facing up.
 Aqua fabric below the zig zag was trimmed away.

 5. PLEATING THE BODICE: Roll the fabric onto a dowel and pleat as usual.
 Make certain that one pleating row falls below the aqua shadow fabric.
 If you are adding more rows by hand toward the shoulder, do so at this time.